end2endzone/ShellAnything/UserManual.md

 #### basedir attribute: ####

 The `basedir` attribute defines the directory to use as `current directory` when launching the application specified in the `path` attribute.
+The attribute is optional.

 For example, the following launche `notepad.exe` and open the `License.txt` document from `7-Zip` installation directory :
 ```xml